 PrEP is a preventive medication to protect you from contracting HIV.

 Pre-Exposure Prophylaxis (PrEP) is a daily dose of HIV medications by HIV-negative people to prevent HIV acquisition.
-People at risk of HIV are eligible for PrEP, including sexually active gay and bisexual men and transgender people, and anyone who has sexual partners of unknown HIV status, or from countries with high incidence of HIV.
+People at risk of HIV are eligible for PrEP, including sexually active gay and bisexual men and transgender people, and anyone who has sexual partners of unknown HIV status, or from countries with a high incidence of HIV.

-Research shows that PrEP is more than 99% effective at preventing HIV transmission among when taken as directed.
+Research shows that PrEP is more than 99% effective at preventing HIV transmission when taken as directed.

 Generic brand Emtricitabine/Tenofovir (formerly Truvada) is the only PBS approved PrEP treatment in Australia.
 Find out more by visiting the AFAO site Get PrEP’D.